M\"obius-topological auxiliary function for $f$ electrons: About Legendre functions

 \subsection{Hunter's Legendre function}

-Hunter \textit{et al.} proposed an alternative formulation of Legendre function parameters, valid when both the degree and the order are integers or half-integers \cite{hunter1999Fermion,hunter2005properties}.
-By carefully examining the associated Legendre polynomials, patterns among the factors can be identified and extended to half-integer parameters.
-Hunter also provided a table of these factors \cite{hunter1999Fermion}, from which Table~\ref{HunterPJM} lists expressions of several Hunter's Legendre functions.

-Hunter's results are expressed entirely as polynomials and are valid only when both the degree and the order are integers or half-integers, and they do not extend to general fractional parameters.
-Strictly speaking, these should be called Hunter's Legendre polynomials, but for simplicity we refer to them here as Hunter's Legendre functions.
+Hunter \textit{et al.} proposed a formulation of Legendre function parameters valid for integer or half-integer degrees and orders \cite{hunter1999Fermion,hunter2005properties}.
+By analyzing the associated Legendre polynomials, they identified patterns among the factors, summarized in a table \cite{hunter1999Fermion} and reproduced in Table~\ref{HunterPJM}.
+These results are purely polynomial, valid only for integer or half-integer parameters, and do not extend to general fractional values.
+Strictly speaking, they are Hunter's Legendre polynomials, but here we refer to them as Hunter's Legendre functions for simplicity.

-Hunter provided expressions for $P_J^M$ only for $M \ge 0$, since $M < 0$ is unnecessary: according to Hunter's convention, the spherical harmonics are defined as \( Y_J^M \equiv P_J^{|M|}(\cos\theta) e^{i M \varphi} \) \cite{hunter2005properties}, making $P_J^{-|M|}$ redundant.
-Equivalently, one can understand this as defining $P_J^{-|M|} \equiv P_J^{|M|}$.
-It is under this understanding that the third condition in Table~\ref{PPP} is marked with a $\checkmark$.
-Furthermore, it is straightforward to verify that the squared modulus of these polynomials is integrable, so the second condition in Table~\ref{PPP} is also satisfied.

-Although Hunter's functions do not strictly satisfy Eqs.~\ref{PJM=2} and \ref{PJM=3}, this discrepancy arises only from differences in coefficient definitions; they still satisfy the integrability and symmetry implied by these equations.
+Hunter gave $P_J^M$ only for $M \ge 0$, as negative $M$ is redundant under his convention \(Y_J^M \equiv P_J^{|M|}(\cos\theta) e^{i M \varphi}\)\cite{hunter2005properties}, so one can define $P_J^{-|M|} \equiv P_J^{|M|}$.
+This ensures the third condition in Table~\ref{PPP}, and the integrability of $|P_J^M|^2$ satisfies the second condition.
+Although Hunter's functions do not exactly match Eqs.~\ref{PJM=2} and \ref{PJM=3} due to coefficient conventions, their integrability and symmetry remain valid.

 Hunter correctly identified the underlying patterns, and his functions do satisfy the associated Legendre equation (Eq.~\ref{PJM=1}).
 Therefore, Hunter's Legendre functions meet three of the four conditions, but they do not satisfy the fourth condition in Table~\ref{PPP} (Eq.~\ref{PJM=4}).
-If the auxiliary function is chosen as Hunter's Legendre function, the resulting auxiliary density may fail to preserve inversion symmetry in certain cases—specifically, when $J$ is half-integer and the superposition state includes both $M < 0$ and $M > 0$ components.
-Consequently, Hunter's approach is also not ideal, and a new formulation of Legendre functions remains necessary.
+If the auxiliary function is constructed using Hunter's Legendre function, the resulting auxiliary density does not necessarily preserve inversion symmetry, particularly for half-integer $J$ with mixed-sign $M$ components.
+Hence, Hunter's approach is not ideal, and a reformulation of the Legendre functions remains necessary.